Entanglement-enhanced magnetic induction tomography

+As a first step, we verify a spin-squeezed state of the atoms contained in an interaction volume of $\SI{500}{\micro\meter}\times\SI{500}{\micro\meter}\times\SI{25}{\milli\meter}$ using the sequence shown in Fig. \ref{fig: squeezdem} (a). {The ensemble consists of $1.5\times 10^{9}$ atoms at the temperature of $ 55~^\circ$C.} Using optical pumping \cite{SM}, the atoms are prepared in {the CSS}.
+Typically, we achieve an atomic polarization of 97.5\,\%, verified by pulsed magneto-optical resonance spectroscopy \cite{SM}.
+The imperfection leads to the spin projection noise 19.5\,\% higher than that of the CSS \cite{SM}.
+The spin noise is calibrated using the measured spin noise of the {unpolarized} atomic ensemble, {namely} the thermal spin state (TSS), since the TSS is insensitive to classical noise and BAN \cite{SM}.

-As a first step, we demonstrate the spin squeezed state of the MIT sensor using the sequence shown in Fig. \ref{fig: squeezdem} a.
-Optical pumping, preparing a spin polarization of 97.5 \%, is followed by two sequences of stroboscopic probe pulses modulated at $2\Omega_\text L$ with varying duty-cycles (Fig. \ref{fig: exp. setup} c and Fig. \ref{fig: squeezdem} a).
-The first stroboscopic measurement sequence with duration $\tau_\text{A}$ prepares a squeezed state by QND measurement, while the second sequence with duration $\tau_\text{B}$ verifies the squeezing, when conditioned on the outcome of the first stroboscopic measurement.
-The sequence is repeated thousands of times, allowing to estimate $\left< \overrightarrow{J}_{\bot} \right>$, and demodulated using a lock-in amplifier (LIA).
-Each individual demodulated sequence is recorded and the outcomes denoted $Q_\text{A}$ and $Q_\text{B}$ for the squeezing and verifying processes, respectively, are recorded.
+Optical pumping is followed by two sequences of stroboscopic probing pulses, modulated at $2\Omega_\text L$ with varying duty cycles, generated using acousto-optical modulators.
+The probe laser is locked with a detuning of \SI{1.95}{\giga\hertz} from the $F=4\rightarrow F'=$ 4,5 crossover transition of the D2-line.
+The first stroboscopic sequence with duration $\tau_\text{A}$ prepares a squeezed state via QND measurement, while the second sequence with duration $\tau_\text{B}$ verifies the degree of spin squeezing when conditioning on the outcome of the first stroboscopic measurement.
+The sequence is repeated thousands of times, allowing us to estimate $\left< \overrightarrow{J}_{\bot} \right>$.
+The signal of each individual sequence is demodulated using an LIA and then recorded.
+Here, the outcomes are denoted $Q_\text{A}$ and $Q_\text{B}$ for the squeezing generation and verification processes, respectively.
 Conditioning the signal $Q_\text{B}$ during $\tau_\text{B}$ on the preceding signal $Q_\text{A}$ during $\tau_\text{A}$, allows to determine the conditional variance

 where $\alpha$ is the feedback parameter whose optimal value $\alpha _{\text{opm}}=\frac{\text{Cov}\left( Q_\text{B},Q_\text{A} \right)}{\text{Var}\left( Q_\text{A} \right)}$ minimizes the conditional variance.